The Shadow Rising: The Two Rivers

 Padan Fain drives the Children of the Light to the Two Rivers to exact vengeance on Rand.

 The Shadow deploys Slayer, a mysterious and powerful agent together with a large host of Trollocs to kill Fain, endangering the Two Rivers.

 Perrin's homecoming is dashed with tragedy when he learns Trollocs have killed his family.
 Perrin rallies new allies; Verin Mathwin, Alanna Mosvani, Aes Sedai searching for potential pupils, and the Tinker Aram (who has abandoned his people's pacifism) to fight the Trollocs.
 It is revealed later that Fain killed Perrin's family.

 With the help of Tam al'Thor (Rand's adoptive father) and Abell Cauthon (Mat's father), Perrin convinces the people of the Two Rivers to fight for themselves.
 Perrin leads them against the Trollocs and earns the nicknames 'Lord Perrin' and 'Perrin Goldeneyes.'

 Before the showdown with the Trollocs, Perrin marries Faile and tasks her with travelling to Caemlyn and asking Queen Morgase to lend soldiers in their fight.

 The Children of the Light, led by Dain Bornhald, interject themselves and demand Perrin's arrest to try him for the murders of other Whitecloaks.
 Perrin agrees to give himself up if the Children will fight alongside the Two Rivers when the Trollocs attack.

 Slayer is killing wolves in Tel'aran'rhiod but retreats when he is attacked and defeated by Perrin.

-Despite their loss of Perrin, the Trollocs are defeated by the Two Rivers forces.
+The Trollocs are defeated by the Two Rivers forces.
 The Children of the Light reneged on their agreement and sat out the battle, so Perrin and the Two Rivers folk force the Children to leave.

 With his plans ruined, Fain departs for the White Tower.

 Tanchico in Tarabon

 Nynaeve and Elayne, along with Thom Merrilin and Juilin Sandar, are taken to Tanchico by the Sea Folk who reveal their own prophecies about Rand.

 They meet Bayle Domon and Seanchan woman Egeanin.
 During their mission to smoke out the Black Ajah they also encounter Moghedien, one of the Forsaken.
 They discover that the enemy's goal is a male a'dam, held in the private collection of the Panarch Amathera, which they plan to use to control Rand.

 Nynaeve and Elayne save Amathera from the Black Ajah and take the a'dam and a seal on the Dark One's prison from her palace.

 Moghedien attacks and personally duels Nynaeve, finding that they are roughly equal in power.
 Nynaeve defeats Moghedien and shields her, but the Black Ajah cause a distraction with a balefire-creating ter'angreal, letting Moghedien escape.
-Finally, they send Domon and Egeanin to destroy the a'dam.
+Finally, Nynaeve and Elayne send Domon and Egeanin to drop the a'dam overboard while far out to sea.